Skip to main content

 The course

-Our two-year Information Security programme with a year in industry will equip you with the knowledge and skills you need to join the rapidly expanding field of information security.
+Our two-year Information and Cyber Security programme with a year in industry will equip you with the knowledge and skills you need to join the rapidly expanding field of information security.
 We will prepare you to work at the forefront of some of the most exciting developments in 21st century technology.
 You will gain first-hand experience of working in professional teams and applying your academic studies to real-world problems and scenarios.
 The mass creation, transmission and storage of electronic data is one of the defining features of our age.
 Whilst the associated technologies bring us untold benefits, they also expose us to threats that require the specialist skills and experience of cyber security experts.

 Our postgraduate Information Security programmes were the first of their kind in the world.
 They are certified by GCHQ, the UK Government Communications Headquarters, and led by academics and industrial partners in one of the largest and most established Information Security Groups in the world.
 Our groundbreaking ISG is a UK Academic Centre of Excellence for research and home to an Engineering and Physical Sciences Research Council (EPSRC) Centre for Doctoral Training in Cyber security.